k00mi/gitaly/doc/beginners_guide.md

 1. Change [Gitaly][gitaly] accordingly
 1. Use the endpoint in other GitLab components (CE/EE, GitLab Workhorse, etc.)

+##### Configuration changes

+When modifying Gitaly's or Praefect's configuration, the changes should be propagated to other GitLab projects that rely on them:

+1. [gitlab/omnibus-gitlab](https://gitlab.com/gitlab-org/omnibus-gitlab) contains template files that are used to generate Gitaly's and Praefect's configuration.
+2. [gitlab/CNG](https://gitlab.com/gitlab-org/build/CNG) contains configuration required to run Gitaly in a container.

 ##### Gitaly Proto

 The [Protocol buffer documentation][proto-docs] combined with the